Make an appeal

 We aim to provide you with an outcome within 30 working days.

 Your appeal may be dismissed, upheld or partially upheld.
 If your appeal is partially or completely successful (i.e. upheld or partially upheld), the responsible OSCAR case manager will direct the body or person that took the original decision to amend it in the light of the evidence provided and within 10 working days of notification.
-If the decision to be amended is that of a board of examiners relating to an award, the amended decision will be reported to the Student Progression and Awards Board (SPAB).
-Depending on the nature of the decision to be amended, SPAB may take action directly.
+If the decision to be amended is that of a board of examiners relating to an award, the amended decision will be reported to the Senate Progression and Conferment Executive (SPACE).
+Depending on the nature of the decision to be amended, SPACE may take action directly.
 Decisions relating to postgraduate research students will be referred to the relevant committee.
 In the interests of fairness to the student, to expedite matters it may be necessary to take chair’s action.